dengking/programming-language/docs/C++/Impl/Phases/Compile/Name-lookup/Dependent-name-lookup/Eli-Bendersky-thegreenplace-Dependent-name-lookup-for-C++templates/index.md

 | *Dependent*     | names that depend on the template parameters but aren't declared within the template. |         |
 | *Non-dependent* | names that don't depend on the template parameters, plus the name of the template itself and names declared within it. |         |

 When the compiler tries to resolve some name in the code, it first decides whether the name is **dependent** or not, and the resolution process stems from this distinction（解析过程就是根据这种区别进行的）.
-While **non-dependent names** are resolved "normally" - when the template is defined, the resolution for **dependent names** happens at the point of the **template's *instantiation***.
+While **non-dependent names** are resolved "normally" - when the template is defined, the resolution for **dependent names** happens at the point of the **template's instantiation**.
 This is what ensures that a specialization can be noticed correctly in the example above.

+> NOTE:
+>
-> NOTE: 关于template instantiation，参见`C++\Language-reference\Template\Implementation\index.md`
+> 一、关于template instantiation，参见`C++\Language-reference\Template\Implementation\index.md`

 ### 非常好的解释